Nico Hoerner Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.27 team ERA ranks 17th across all MLB pitching staffs.
+- The Phillies have the 16th-ranked team ERA among all league pitching staffs (4.23).

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (82 total, 1.1 per game).
+- The Phillies allow the ninth-fewest home runs in baseball (82 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.